 PAPYRUS is a UK charity committed to suicide prevention, focusing predominantly on the emotional well-being of children, teenagers and young adults.
-We offer the general public and professionals alike, the requisite resources and support to help prevent suicide and improve mental health in young people.
-While preventing youth suicide is our primary focus, our concern in preventing suicide encompasses all age groups.
+They offer the general public and professionals alike, the requisite resources and support to help prevent suicide and improve mental health in young people.
+While preventing youth suicide is our primary focus, their concern in preventing suicide encompasses all age groups.

 offers a whole range of leaflets and advice for parents and young people around mental health issues.

 Provides information, advice and support to LGBT+ people with disabilities.

 Restored is Bournemouth-based and delivered by Dorset Mind.
 It aims to support people affected by eating disorders.
 A range of services are available including carer support, training for professionals who work with people with eating disorders.
 They can also provide specialist eating disorder services for schools and colleges.
 Nutrition and meal support, counselling and psychotherapy and a recovery group are also offered.

 has advice for young people and adults living with mental health issues.

 Respect is the UK membership organisation for three specialist areas of work within the domestic violence sector.
 They develop, deliver and support effective services for: male and female perpetrators of domestic violence, male victims of domestic violence, and young people who use violence and abuse in close relationships.

 Their services include providing specialist training courses; giving support and resources for members; developing work with young people; and managing the accreditation of perpetrator programmes across the UK.

 Respond provides a range of services to people with learning disabilities, including both victims and perpetrators of sexual abuse.
 It also provides support and training for families, carers and professionals.
 Mental health professionals can refer people with learning difficulties who have experienced or perpetrated sexual abuse for face-to-face work.